 - Trade descriptions

-Whilst there are severe penalties served for non-compliance with Trading Standards regulations – ranging from a formal caution, financial penalties to a term of imprisonment – it is the potential for reputational damage and the consequences of such that must also be taken into account.
+Depending upon the offence, there are severe penalties served for non-compliance with Trading Standards regulations.
+These range from a formal caution and financial penalties to a term of imprisonment – it is the potential for reputational damage and the consequences of this that must also be taken into account.
 Depending on what is alleged and the outcome, after the actual court case is concluded trading standards sometimes seek to recover additional money from the accused party.
 This arises where the Trading Standards Authority allege that the person financially benefited from any breach.

-What to do if you are accused of breaking Trading Standards law
+What should I do if I am accused of a Trading Standards offence?

 If you are faced with an investigation or prosecution from Trading Standards, knowing where or how to start to prepare your case can seem daunting, particularly with the array of complex legislation involved.